kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 ---
-title: "How to Create a Node.js Server With Express"
+title: "How to Setup an Express.js Server in Node.js"
 author: Kyrell Dixon
-slug: react-from-scratch-react-16-7-webpack-4-babel-7-tutorial
+slug: how-to-setup-an-express-server-in-nodejs
 category: javascript
-excerpt: This is a completely beginner friendly tutorial on how to create a web server with Node.js using the Express framework.
+excerpt: This is a completely beginner friendly tutorial on how to setup a web server with Node.js using the Express framework.
 hero: ./images/hero.jpg
 date: 2019-08-18
 ---

-This is a completely beginner friendly tutorial on how to create a web server with Node.js using the Express framework.
+This tutorial aims to show you how to use the Express framework and Node.js to get a simple server up and running completely from scratch.
+It goes into depth on different ways to test your server without needing to write a front-end.

 ## Understanding the Terms